Working thermal power plant is an exciting challenge for ALTRAD teams

 Multidisciplinary partner for rack construction, tracing and insulation

 'With a team of 13 people, we worked for 3 months at Citrique Belge on the insulation of all pipes of the new CHP plant', says project leader Arne Van Pelt.
-'We also did the electrical tracing and arranged the racks for all contractors at the shipyard.'
+'We also did the electrical tracing and arranged the racks for all contractors on site.'

 Safety priority at the CHP plant